cksystemsteaching/selfie/README.md

 0x2C(~1): 0x00000073: ecall
 0x30(~1): 0xFEA1BC23: sd a0,-8(gp)
 0x34(~1): 0x00000513: addi a0,zero,0
-0x38(~1): 0x00810293: addi t0,sp,8
+0x38(~1): 0x00013283: ld t0,0(sp)
 0x3C(~1): 0xFF810113: addi sp,sp,-8
 0x40(~1): 0x00513023: sd t0,0(sp)
-0x44(~1): 0x571290EF: jal ra,42844[0x29DB4]
+0x44(~1): 0x01010293: addi t0,sp,16
+0x48(~1): 0x00513423: sd t0,8(sp)
+0x4C(~1): 0x450290EF: jal ra,42260[0x2949C]
 ...
 ```

 What you see here is the machine code that selfie generates when translating its own source code.
-It is around 43000 instructions, so no need to look at it all.
+It is around 42000 instructions, so no need to look at it all.
 The first column is the address of each instruction in memory.
 The second column is the actual machine code in hexadecimal with 32 bits per instruction.
 The third column is the machine code in a more human-readable form called *assembly*.
 The machine only needs the second column to execute the code.

 > Fetch, decode, execute is all a computer does, all day long